HaschekSolutions/pictshare/README.md

 ## Security and privacy
 - By hosting your own images you can delete them any time you want
 - You can enable or disable upload logging.
 Don't want to know who uploaded stuff?
-Just change the setting in index.php
+Just change the setting in inc/config.inc.php
 - No exif data is stored on the server, all jpegs get cleaned on upload
 - You have full control over your data.
 PictShare doesn't need remote libaries or tracking crap